Analysis of synaptic noise from intracellular recordings

 Another property that can be extracted from the Vm activity is the optimal conductance pattern related to spikes, on average.
 We recently introduced a method to calculate the spike triggered average (STA) of conductance from the sole knowledge of Vm activity .
 We used a procedure based on maximum likelihood estimation to extract the conductances from the sole knowledge of the Vm activity of the recorded neuron.
 This leads to very useful tools to analyze the respective role and timing of excitation and inhibition in the spike selectivity of cortical neurons.
 The obtained method was then be tested in real cortical neurons using dynamic-clamp (experiments realized with Thierry Bal at UNIC).
 In this case, known conductance variations are injected into the cell and the method can be tested by checking if the conductances extracted from the sole analysis of the Vm correspond to the conductances actually injected.
 The method was shown to provide excellent estimates .

-The STA and VmD methods were recently applied to analyze intracellular recordings from awake cats (in collaboration with Igor Timofeev, Laval University).
+The STA and VmD methods were later applied to analyze intracellular recordings from awake cats (in collaboration with Igor Timofeev, Laval University).
 The main finding is that inhibitory conductances are generally larger than excitatory conductance, both during wakefulness, and during the ``up'' states of slow-wave sleep.
 Moreover, the variance of inhibitory conductance is also larger for inhibition.
 The STA of conductances also demonstrates that variations of inhibition mostly drive spiking activity in these states, suggesting that inhibitory processes are particularly determinant in aroused states.

-Recently, we generalized the VmD method to single Vm traces .
+We next generalized the VmD method to single Vm traces .
 This ``VmT'' method estimates conductance parameters using maximum likelihood criteria, under the assumption that synaptic conductances are described by Gaussian stochastic processes and are integrated by a passive leaky membrane.
 The method was tested using models and in guinea-pig visual cortex neurons in vitro using dynamic-clamp experiments.
 This VmT method holds promises for extracting conductances from single-trial measurements, which has a high potential for in vivo applications .

 These approaches were reviewed in several review articles [13,14,15,16].
 They were also be reviewed in a monograph that we published with Michelle Rudolph .